chenkianwee/project-automated/_blogs/03_gis.md

 ---
-title: "Southeast Asia Building (SEAB) Magazine Inteview about GIS in Architectural Design"
+title: "Southeast Asia Building (SEAB) Magazine Inteview on the Use of GIS in Architectural Design"
 date: 2025-05-30T00:00:00-04:00
 weight: 1
 ---